-Before you jump in at the deep end, I want to go through some features you may comes across whilst shopping.
+Before you jump in at the deep end, I want to go through some features you may comes across whilst shopping for a new commode.
 Some may be obvious, others complex, but the important thing is to get a full understanding of what you're purchasing and whether or not it's a good match for your requirements.

 There are several different types available on the market, which can make choosing the best flushing toilet on the market a difficult task.
 I go through several leading units below and explore what they have to offer.